huggingface/blog/setfit.md

 ## SetFit’s Few-Shot Performance
 While run prompt-free and on much smaller base models, SetFit performs on par or better than state of the art few-shot regimes on a variety of benchmarks.
-On [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard), a few-shot benchmark dataset,   as of September 2022, SetFit Roberta (using the Roberta-Large ST base model) with 355 million parameters outforms PET and GPT-3 and and places just under average human performance and the 11 billion parameter T-few, a model 30 times the size of SetFit Roberta.
-There is no information on state of the art on the RAFT.
-SetFit outperforms the human baseline on 7 of the 11 RAFT tasks.
+On [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard), a few-shot benchmark dataset as of September 2022, SetFit Roberta (using the Roberta-Large ST base model) with 355 million parameters outforms PET and GPT-3 and places just under average human performance and the 11 billion parameter T-few, a model 30 times the size of SetFit Roberta (Table 1; Fig.2).
+SetFit also outperforms the human baseline on 7 of the 11 RAFT tasks.
+There is no information on state of the art "YiWise" on the RAFT.

 | Rank | Method | Accuracy | Model Size |
 | :------: | ------ | :------: | :------: |